OneSignal/OneSignal-WordPress-Plugin/readme.txt

 = 2.0.1 =

-- Bug fix: link expired issue due to failing nonce check
+- Bug fix: link expired issue due to failing nonce check when creating posts from other WordPress plugins

 = 2.0.0 =